Coronavirus: Sputnik-V vaccine approved for emergency use in India by expert committee, say reports

 Pharmaceutical company Dr Reddy’s Laboratories had sought approval for the vaccine.

 The Subject Expert Committee of India’s drug regulator on Monday approved Sputnik-V, the coronavirus vaccine developed by Russia, for emergency use, the Business Standard reported.
-The decision to give the final nod to the vaccine will now be taken by the Drugs Controller General of India.
+The decision to give the final approval to the vaccine will now be taken by the Drugs Controller General of India.

+If approved, Sputnik-V will become the third vaccine that to be administered in India after Covaxin and Covishield.

 Hyderabad-based pharmaceutical company Dr Reddy’s Laboratories had last week sought the government’s approval for the vaccine to be used in India, according to the Hindustan Times.

-If approved, Sputnik-V will become the third vaccine to be administered in India after Covaxin and Covishield.
+The vaccine will also be manufactured by several other medicine companies in India including Hetero, Gland Pharma, Stelis Pharma and Virchow Group, according to the Business Standard.
+A total production of 90 crore doses of the vaccine are currently lined up in the country.

+The vaccine had shown a 91.6% efficacy in late stage trials, according to results published in February.
+No serious adverse events were found to be linked with the vaccination.
+The trial, however, did not include efficacy data of the vaccine for new variants of the coronavirus.